-Personalizing the attendee experience within a larger group setting is on the agenda for this year’s meetings and incentives.
+Personalization of the attendee experience within a larger group setting is on the agenda for this year’s meetings and incentives.

 We find the best way to bring a diverse group together is to provide interactive experiences that connect people.
-Recently, for a large incentive program to Sydney with attendees from more than 50 countries and origins, we created the HUB within the main hotel, a space where attendees could meet new people and experience the ethos of Australia.
+Recently, for a large incentive program to Sydney with attendees from more than 50 countries and origins, we created personalization with a HUB within the main hotel, a space where attendees could meet new people and experience the ethos of Australia.
 There were four key experience areas: REVIVE (Australia wellness space), REFRESH (sampling Australian food and beverages), CONNECT (a place to recharge phones, a lounge to relax and workstations for WiFi) & PLAY (iconic Australian games and activities).
 This allowed attendees to interact with others who shared the same passion and interests.

 How are you helping attendees experience local culture in a way that’s individually meaningful?